camaraproject/Governance/ProjectCharter.md

 If there are multiple alternatives, participants may vote for one or more alternative, or vote “no” to object to all alternatives.
 It is not possible to cast an “abstain” vote.
 A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from at least two thirds of those voting.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

+**Steering board decisions**

+For votes taken during a steering board meeting (in person, by telephone or online conference or similar), quorum requires at least 2/3 of all voting members of the Steering Committee to be present.
+The Steering Committee may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.
+Except as provided elsewhere in this Charter, decisions by vote at a steering board meeting require a majority vote of those in attendance, provided quorum is met.

+For votes taken by email or similar asynchronous means, voting must be open for at least one week and decisions require at least a two-thirds vote of all members of the Steering Committee.
+Decision is then taken by majority vote.

 **Technical decisions**

 Technical decisions that only affect a single sub-project are made informally by the maintainer of this sub-project, and [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy) is assumed.
 Technical decisions that span multiple parts of the Telco Global API Project should be discussed and made on the Telco Global API Project mailing list.